 Being an electrician gives you an opportunity to help people while making full use of your skills, knowledge, and experience.
 The rewards include a nice paycheck and a sense of accomplishment in solving problems on the job site.

 Now is a great time to consider pursuing a career path to become a certified and licensed electrician.
-According to the Bureau of Labor Statistics (BLS), opportunities for employment as an electrician are projected to grow 8% through 2029.
-That increased demand is due to projected growth in construction and infrastructure, as well as a rising need to utilize alternative energy sources such as wind and solar power.
-But you may be wondering how to get an electrician’s license in California.
+According to the United States Bureau of Labor Statistics (BLS), opportunities for employment as an electrician are projected to grow 9% through 2030.

 Becoming an electrician can really pay off for you and your family.
 In fact, the BLS reported that, as of May 2020, the annual mean wage for electricians in the state of California was $75,900.

 How to Become an Electrician Apprentice

 Before working as a professional, you can work as an apprentice electrician under the supervision of a professional.